Kenneth Oxford: Toxteth Riots

 In the aftermath of the rioting Oxford responded to his critics and to Margaret Simey in particular by blaming the riots on "hooligans", and stated that his decision to use CS gas had saved Liverpool city centre from being looted.
 In the respite provided by the Scarman Report Oxford repeated his long-held belief that Liverpool's violent and multi-racial culture required a tough policing style.
 There were several demonstrations by Liverpool 8 residents and left wing activists calling for Oxford's sacking as Chief Constable of Merseyside.

 During this period a deal was struck between Margaret Simey and the Home Secretary, William Whitelaw, which involved a toning-down of criticisms of Oxford's riot tactics in exchange for his removal as Chief Constable.
-However, ACPO and the Police Federation made clear that they considered this totally unacceptable ensuring Whitelaw's support for Oxford.
+However, ACPO and the Police Federation made clear that they considered this totally unacceptable, ensuring Whitelaw's support for Oxford.
 After this incident Simey's influence upon Merseyside politics was significantly reduced.
 She had also been subject to intense media criticism as being overly critical of police while not condemning the rioters.

-As Chairman of ACPO 1982/83, Oxford retained both the national spotlight and the antipathy of his Police Committee.
-Critics of the police and in particular opponents of his view of democratic accountability were branded as extremists.

-The Miners strike of 1984/85 saw the Merseyside Police Committee unsuccessfully attempt to impose an injunction upon Oxford to prevent Merseyside officers providing mutual aid to other forces.
-They also failed in their efforts to stop Oxford from equipping his force with improved riot control equipment or obtaining plastic bullets.

-Oxford opposed the Police and Criminal Evidence Act of 1984 as undermining police effectiveness against crime.
-After his retirement Oxford was named by Alison Halford as practising "tactics of exclusion" during her fight to gain promotion within the Merseyside Police.

-Oxford was knighted in 1988 and retired from the force the following year.